 The council is firmly committed to the principle of equality of opportunity.
 The council recognises its responsibility as a community leader, service provider and employer to encourage the fair treatment of all individuals and to tackle social exclusion.
 The council is also committed to eradicate all forms of discrimination, direct or indirect and aims to eliminate discriminatory practices and promote measures to combat its effects.
+An equal pay audit has recently been produced and a Members Briefing provided in June 2020 on the outcome.

 Information on the council's Equalities Mainstreaming and Outcomes Report 2017-2021 can be found on the council website at: